-Here the Grammy award winner talks about the tour and playing in the UK, collaborations, inspirations and being “nervous for everything”…
+Grammy award winner Beth Hart talks about her new tour, playing in the UK, collaborations, inspirations and being “nervous for everything”…

 What’s the best gig that you’ve been to, or has inspired you the most?

 Oh my god, I don’t go to many gigs.
 I remember going to a Petti Labelle concert when I was 16.
 That was pretty amazing.
 I was with my best friend, who was a massive fan of hers, and she was just so genius and amazing and how she talked to the crowd and got the crowd going.
 I remember at some point she started peeling off her eye lashes and giving them away to people (laughs).
 She took off like her fur coat and gave that to somebody.
 She took off her pantyhose and gave that to somebody too.
 I don’t know what she did but she did some pretty cool stuff and it was pretty inspirational and that voice, she’s from another planet.

 What is your favourite part of touring and what is your least favourite part of it?

 That’s so funny, I was just talking to my husband about it, sometimes I adore it and the things I adore are getting to play to people, change up the set – we change it up every night.
 It’s the challenge of that, remembering something that you pull out that you haven’t played for a couple of years, or however many years.
 Even though we take it through in soundcheck, it’s still like ‘Oh my god, how badly am I going to screw this up?’ but I like that, I like that challenge of that.